RemDec/Deezier/README.md

 # Deezier
 A native-JS userscript enhancing your experience listening music on Deezer with new useful features.
+It is usable on any user-script manager extension like Greasemonkey or Violentmonkey.

 ## Current features

-Deezier injects itself in the Deezer sidebar at the webpage loading.
+Deezier injects itself in the Deezer sidebar at the webpage loading when opening the web player.
 This center of command allows you to use all the features of Deezier :

 ![Overview of Deezier integration](./img/overview.png)